samuelventura/sniff/README.md

 Elixir Serial Port NIF.

 **Notice:** sniff focuses in the native interface to serial ports.

-For high level serial port access see [baud](https://github.com/samuelventura/baud).
+- For high level serial port access see [baud](https://github.com/samuelventura/baud).
+- For modbus TCP see [modbus](https://github.com/samuelventura/modbus).

 ## Installation and Usage